scipopt/gcg/doc/resources/devs/howtos/generatevisu.md

 **time.py** \n

 \n
-## Pricing Plotter
-The Pricing Plotter generates 7 different plots illustrating the pricing procedure during a single instance's solving process.
-When given an outfile with more than one instance, it generates the plots sequentially.
-#### Execution

-    python3 pricing/pricing_plotter.py FILES

-with `FILES` being some `.out` or `.res` files.

-\n
 ## Bounds Plotter
 The Bounds Plotter generates a plot showing the development of the primal and dual bound and gap in the root node, as well as the basic variables generated.
 #### Execution